 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the District's budget process and certain pension and other post-employment benefit information.
 The District adopts an annual expenditure budget for all governmental funds.
 A budgetary comparison statement has been provided for the General Fund as required supplementary information.
+The pension information included represents the state pension for employees.
 Budgetary comparison schedules are presented to demonstrate compliance with the budget on pages 48 through 49.
+Pension and OPEB related schedules are presented on pages 50 through 58.